stackery/wild-rydes-workshop/06-application-observability.md

 “Clicking here” will open your Stackery dashboard and place the Epsagon token for you!
 ![Epsagon auto instrumentation](images/06-epsagon-stackery-set-token.png)

-A full documentation of this step can be found [here](https://docs.epsagon.com/docs/stackery).
+The full documentation of this step can be found [here](https://docs.epsagon.com/docs/stackery).

 ### 3. Deploy updated Wild Rydes